Cranberry may exert a beneficial effect on recurrent cystitis in women

 Cranberries and cystitis

-Cranberries (Vaccinium macrocarpon) have been used in traditional herbal medicine for centuries to assist with conditions of the urinary tract.2 Today, cranberry juice and supplements are commonly used to reduce the risk and frequency of cystitis and to support urinary tract health.
+Cranberries (Vaccinium macrocarpon) have been used in traditional herbal medicine for centuries .2 Today, cranberry juice and supplements are commonly used to reduce the risk and frequency of cystitis and to support urinary tract health.
 Bacterial adhesion to the eroepthelium is the initial step in the progression to development of cystitis and cranberries contain PAC (proanthocyanidins) which have anti-adhesion properities and therefore may exert a beneficial effect on recurrent cystitis in women.

 Whilst cranberry juice is available, it often contains a lot of sugar, and unsweetened cranberry juice may be a little bitter or sour for most people.